sack212/BasicAzureCamp/HOL/build-single-page-app-with-webapi-and-angular/README.md

 <a name="deploying-the-app-to-azure"></a>
 ##Deploying the Application to Azure

-The following steps will show you how to deploy the application to Azure as an Azure Website.
-In the earlier steps, you connected your new project with an Azure Website, so it's ready to be published easily.
+The following steps will show you how to deploy the application to Azure as an App Service Web App.
+In the earlier steps, you connected your new project with an App Service Web App, so it's ready to be published easily.

 1. In Visual Studio, right-click on the project and select **Publish**.

 	The **Publish Web** dialog will appear with each setting already configured.

 1. Click on the **Next** button to go to the **Settings** page.
 You may be prompted to authenticate; make sure you authenticate using your Azure subscription account (typically a Microsoft account) and not the organizational account you created earlier.

     ![Publish Web dialog - Connection tab](./images/publish-web-dialog-connection-tab.png)

     _Publish Web dialog - Connection tab_

 2. Check the **Enable Organizational Authentication** option.
 In the **Domain** field, enter the domain for your directory.
 From the **Access Level** drop-down, select **Single Sign On, Read directory data**.
 You will notice that the previous database you used is already populated in the **Databases** section.
 Click **Publish**.

     ![Publish Web dialog - Settings tab](./images/publish-web-dialog-settings-tab.png)

     _Publish Web dialog - Settings tab_

 3. Visual Studio will begin deploying your website, and then a new browser window will appear.
 You may be prompted to authenticate to your directory once again.

 	Once you've authenticated, you'll be redirected to your newly published website on Azure.

     ![Geek Quiz published in Azure](./images/geek-quiz-published.png)

     _Geek Quiz published in Azure_

 4. If you get an error when running the app in Azure, replace the code in the _Views\Shared\\_LoginPartial.cshtml_ file with the following and publish the project again.